GunaDinesh/NW_Entretien/README_COMMENT.md

 ### env variables

-In the .env file you'll have to specify 3 variables:
+In the .env file you'll have to specify 3 new variables, just check the .env.example file.
-SMTP =
-MAIL =
-PASSWORD =